 • Tomato paste.
 This is a thick, rich concentrate that adds umami, or savory flavor, to this chili.
 I use this in place of tomato sauce in order to get maximum tomato flavor without making my chili overly saucy.

 • Chicken stock.
 The stock is another way to get a layer of flavor into the butternut squash turkey chili and keep it from getting too thick.
 Vegetable stock or water may be substituted.
+If you like your chili on the thinner side, add up to a 1/2 cup more stock.

 • Cilantro.
 Cilantro adds freshness and color.
 If you’re not a fan, substitute it with parsley or omit it altogether.